Las Vegas Transit: Livery and roster

 In 1973, a New Look bus was named "Irving" and painted in multiple bright colors with a "happy face".
 According to General Manager Gary Ballinger, this was done to "inject a little fun into the idea of bus riding" and mark the beginning of an upgrade and expansion campaign.
-During the mid-1970s, the livery changed from a crazy color scheme of multi-color all-over with cartoonish faces (e.g. bus fronts painted w/ lips and a tongue sticking out or grinning teeth) to a more conservative and professional livery of a belt line deep orange/orange/yellow with "Las Vegas Transit" in large letters.
-This more professional paint scheme lasted until the end of transit operation in the 1990s.
+During the mid-1970s, the scheme changed from a multi-color livery with cartoon faces (e.g. bus fronts painted w/ lips and a tongue sticking out or grinning teeth) to a more conservative livery of a belt line deep orange/orange/yellow with "Las Vegas Transit" on the side of the vehicle.
+This more professional paint scheme lasted until the end of transit operation in 1993.